huntergregal/mimipenguin/README.md

 * w0rm for identifying printf error when special chars are involved
 * benichmt1 for identifying multiple authenticate users issue
 * ChaitanyaHaritash for identifying special char edge case issues
+* ImAWizardLizard for cleaning up the pattern matches with a for loop